ros2-gbp/automatika_embodied_agents-release/docs/quickstart.md

 ros2 topic list
 ```

-In order to interact with our component we can use the tiny web client that is bundled with EmbodiedAgents.
+In order to interact with our component we can use the tiny web client that is bundled with _EmbodiedAgents_.
 We can launch the client by running:

 ```shell
 ros2 run automatica_embodied_agents tiny_web_client